What’s The Difference Between Foliage & Filler For Bouquets?

-Just what it sounds like, foliage adds a green structural element to a bouquet or arrangement.
-It provides the shape and structure and then other flowers fill in the space with color and other textures.
+Just as it sounds, foliage adds a green structural element to a bouquet or arrangement.
+It provides shape and structure, and the other arrangement flowers fill that space with their color and textures.

 Some foliage is even wonderfully scented, such as sage and basil, adding another element to your arrangement.
 Eucalyptus is one of the most popular scented foliage to pair with other flowers.

 Foliage can be used as single stems spread throughout an arrangement, such as eucalyptus.
 They help draw the eye from one side of the arrangement to the other.
 Others, such as shiso, provide broad, textured leaves to form the base of a bouquet and can be sprinkled throughout.